 '''

 RTEMS_SUCCESSFUL - region created successfully

 RTEMS_INVALID_NAME - invalid task name

+RTEMS_INVALID_ADDRESS - id is NULL

+RTEMS_INVALID_ADDRESS - starting_address is NULL

 RTEMS_INVALID_ADDRESS - address not on four byte boundary

 RTEMS_TOO_MANY - too many regions created

 RTEMS_INVALID_SIZE - invalid page size

 '''

 This directive creates a region from a physically contiguous memory space which starts at starting_address and is length bytes long.
 Segments allocated from the region will be a multiple of page_size bytes in length.
 The assigned region id is returned in id.
 This region id is used as an argument to other region related directives to access the region.